 If you are interested in making more money, typically the risk/reward world of salary + commission is the way to go.

 Generally the more heavily weighted your plan is towards commission, the more money you can make–if you win sales!
 You can find jobs with varying degrees of risk built into their pay plans.
 Early on, you may want to opt for a 90% salary and 10% commission for stability, then later opt for a 60% base and 40% commission plan to raise you total income.

 No you don’t have to lie and you never should.
 See item 2.

 Yup, you will.
-Almost all Field Application Engineering positions require you to present your products.
+Almost all Field Application Engineering or Sales Engineer positions require you to present your products.
 You may also be asked to do talks for trade shows, user groups and other similar activities.
 Presentations are nothing to fear, just be sure to take the time to understand your prospects needs as well as your product.
 Done well, a presentation or demo is a service to your prospect that will help them to make an informed decision.

 There are great career paths in sales, the key question is: are they great career paths for you.